darshmenon/rosnav/README.md

 ## Features

 - **Goal Setting:**
-  Set your target destination directly in the navigation code.
+  Set your target destination directly in the navigation script `navigation.py`.
 For example, to set the goal to `x = 5.0` and `y = 8.0`, modify:
   ```python
   self.goal = [5.0, 8.0]
   ```